mvolkmann/blog/src/smalltalk.md

    and note that one of the methods is "red".
 1. Back in the Inspect window, click in the bottom pane.
 1. Enter `self color: Color red` and press cmd-d (Do it).
+   TODO: Why doesn't the color change if you enter `color := Color red` instead?
 1. Note that the fill color of the morph changes to red.

 ### Explore Windows

-This displays an object tree starting at a specific object.
+Explore windows display an object tree starting at a specific object.
 Select an object reference or place the cursor immediately after it and press cmd-shift-i (Explore it).
 Click the disclosure triangles to drill down into instance variable values.